 - a.
 There shall be the following Committees of the Board of Trustees:

 - i.
-Corporate Governance Committee
+Nominations and Appointments Committee

 - ii.
-Nominations and Appointments Committee
+Council

 - iii.
-Council

-- iv.
 Executive Committee

 and such other Committees as the Board of Trustees shall from time to time establish pursuant to their authority to do so under the Ordinances.